-DATO' HAJI ISHAK BIN HAJI MOHAMED (SENIOR INDEPENDENT NON-EXECUTIVE DIRECTOR)
+DATO' HAJI ISHAK BIN HAJI MOHAMED (NON-INDEPENDENT NON-EXECUTIVE DIRECTOR)

-Dato' Haji Ishak Bin Haji Mohamed, a Malaysian aged 69, was appointed as Senior Independent Non-Executive Director of the Company on 27 May 2011.
+Dato' Haji Ishak Bin Haji Mohamed, a Malaysian aged 70, was appointed as Senior Independent Non-Executive Director of the Company on 27 May 2011 and was subsequently redesignated as Non-Independent Non-Executive Director on 30 May 2023.
 He was also simultaneously appointed as a member of the Audit and Risk Management Committee, Nomination Committee and Remuneration Committee.
 He graduated from University of Wisconsin USA with a Master in Public Policy in 1992 and Universiti Sains Malaysia with a Bachelor of Social Science 1983.
 He last served the Malaysian Immigration Department as the Director of Enforcement and previously held several key positions, namely as Director of Immigration for Perak, Secretary General of the Welfare and Sports Council, Intan and Assistant Principal Director of Public Service Department.